bitsgofer/notebook/posts/gophercon-singapore-2019.md

 [Gophercon Singapore 2019](https://dave.cheney.net/practical-go/presentations/gophercon-singapore-2019.html),
 it will feel very similar.

-Programmers with more "war stories" will appreciate it more, too.
+Programmers with more "war stories" will appreciate it more, I think.

 The talk start with a quote from last year's keynote: